JyotiHambir-BC/campus-corner/README.md

 ## Admin Panel/Superuser

 - Admin accesses the project via logging into Django admin panel with a superuser id and password.
-The page appears as shown [here]()
+The page appears as shown [here](assets/admin-panel/admin-homepage.png)
 - A superuser "admin" was created for this project to manage the admin panel.
 - On the Admin Panel, the admin have full access to CRUD functionality so admin can view, create, edit and delete the following ones:
   - Room Posts
   - Comments
-- Admin can also approve comments and change the status and give other permissions to the users.
+- Admin can also approve comments, post which are posted by registered users and change the status and give other permissions to the users.

 ### Admin 'Room Posts' Model Management

 - On selecting Blog "Room Posts", a list of blog posts is displayed with its title and created_on.
 Admin can select the post and edit or delete its data.

-`The admin site for room posts model appears as shown` [here]().
+`The admin site for room posts model appears as shown` [here](assets/admin-panel/admin-roompost-page.png).

 ### Admin 'Comment' Model Management

 - Upon selecting the Blog "Comment" model, a list of comments on a post is displayed with the username, comment body, post title, status and created_on.
 Admin can select the comment and edit or delete its data.

-`The admin site all comments list appears as shown` [here]().
+`The admin site all comments list appears as shown` [here](assets/admin-panel/admin-comment-page.png).

 - When a comment is submitted by a user, it requires approval from an admin in order to publish it on the comments section.

-`The admin site for comment model approval appears as shown` [here]().
+`The admin site for comment model approval appears as shown` [here](assets/admin-panel/admin-comment-details.png).

 -----------------------------------------------------------------------------------------------------------------